kailukowiak/DATA698_Capstone_Project/Proposal.md

 and one in a rural area will all behave differently.

-Gas stations are generally unsophisticated in their approach to pricing.
-There needs to be a way to

 ## Why the problem is interesting

 There is aproximetly [$50 billion L](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2310006601) of motor fuels sold in Canada yearly.